WuerthPhoenix/tornado/src/tornado/tornado/doc/README.md

 great flexibility in deciding whether and how to use it.

 At the same, there are no restrictions that force the use of the components into the same executable.
 While this is the simplest way of assembling them into a working product, the collectors and executors could live on their own executables and communicate with the Tornado engine through remote call.
-This can be achieved through direct TCP or HTTP call, using an RPC technology (e.g. Protobuf, Flatbuffer, CAP'n'proto) or with a message queue system (e.g. Nats.io, Kafka) creating a scalable distributed system.
+This can be achieved through direct TCP or HTTP call, using an RPC technology (e.g. Protobuf, Flatbuffer, CAP'n'proto) or with a message queue system (e.g. Nats.io, Kafka) in the middle for deploying it as a distributed system.

 ### Structure and configuration: The json collector